 According to his research Priceonomics, the most common cause of deaths from selfie is associated with the height of the ground, while drowning is the next.

-The average age of selfie-death victims is 21, with 75 percent of reported cases being male.
-Priceonomics reports that men are more likely to take xtreme vacations than women Women who take more selfies in general.
+The average age of death by selfie victims is 21 years, with 75 percent of the reported cases being men.
+Priceonomics reports that men are more likely to make xtreme vacations than women who pull more selfie in general.

 The issue affects the world's population: in January 2016, the Washington Post reported that the India saw the highest number of selfie deaths of any country in the world.